-We appreciate your interest in the Cleveland Clinic School of Cytotechnology.
+We appreciate your interest in Cleveland Clinic's School of Cytotechnology.

 To provide better care of the sick, investigation into their problems and further education of those who serve.

 To provide Best in Class patient experiences, superior clinical outcomes and excellence in research and education.